Classifying exact categories via Wakamatsu tilting: Applications to artin -algebras

-To state our main theorem in this subsection, let us recall the definition of ideal quotients of additive categories.
-Let $\CC$ be an additive category and $\DD$ an additive subcategory of $\CC$.
-Denote by $[\DD]$ the ideal of $\CC$ consisting of all morphisms in $\CC$ which factor through some objects in $\DD$.
-Then the ideal quotient $\CC/[\DD]$ is an additive category whose objects are those in $\CC$ and whose morphisms are given by $(\CC/[\DD])(M,N) := \CC(M,N) /[\DD](M,N)$ for $M$ and $N$ in $\CC$.
-See Definition \ref{functfin} for the notion of functorially finiteness. \begin{theorem} Let $\Lambda$ be an artin $R$-algebra and $\CC$ a functorially finite subcategory of $\mod\Lambda$ which is closed under submodules.
+for $M$ and $N$ in $\CC$.
+Also see Definition \ref{functfin} for the notion of functorially finiteness. \begin{theorem} Let $\Lambda$ be an artin $R$-algebra and $\CC$ a functorially finite subcategory of $\mod\Lambda$ which is closed under submodules.
 Put $\EE := \mod\Lambda$ and denote by $\pi:\EE \defl \EE/[\CC]$ the natural quotient functor.
-Then the following hold. \begin{enumerate} \item There exists an exact structure on $\EE/[\CC]$ induced by $\CC$-conflations (see Appendix B for details) such that $\EE/[\CC]$ has $0$-kernels. \item The exact category $\EE/[\CC]$ has enough projectives $\PP$ and injectives $\II$. \item $\PP$ (resp. $\II$) is precisely the essential image of $\add \{ \Lambda, \tau^- \CC \}$ (resp. $\add \{ D\Lambda, \tau \CC \}$) under $\pi$. \item $\PP$ is of finite type if and only if $\II$ is of finite type. \item Suppose that {\upshape (4)} holds.
+Then the following hold. \begin{enumerate} \item There exists an exact structure on $\EE/[\CC]$ induced by $\CC$-conflations (see Appendix B for details) such that $\EE/[\CC]$ has $0$-kernels. \item The exact category $\EE/[\CC]$ has enough projectives $\PP$ and injectives $\II$. \item $\PP$ (resp. $\II$) is precisely the essential image of $\add ( \Lambda, \tau^- \CC )$ (resp. $\add ( D\Lambda, \tau \CC )$) under $\pi$. \item $\PP$ is of finite type if and only if $\II$ is of finite type. \item Suppose that {\upshape (4)} holds.
 Let $M$ (resp. $N$) be an object satisfying $\PP = \add M$ (resp. $\II = \add N$) and put $\Gamma := \End_{\EE/[\CC]}(M)$.
-Then $\EE/[\CC](M,N)$ is a $1$-cotilting $\Gamma$-module and $\EE/[\CC]$ is exact equivalent to a torsionfree class $^\perp U$. \end{enumerate} \end{theorem} We omit the dual result for the case when $\CC$ is closed under quotients.
-We point out that this was proved in \cite[Proposition 5.5]{tau4} in case $\CC = \mod (\Lambda / I)$ for some two-sided ideal $I$ and $(\mod\Lambda)/[\CC]$ is of finite type. \begin{remark} Let $\CC$ be a subcategory of $\mod\Lambda$ which is closed under submodules.
+Then $(\EE/[\CC])(M,N)$ is a $1$-cotilting $\Gamma$-module and $\EE/[\CC]$ is exact equivalent to a torsionfree class $^\perp U$. \end{enumerate} \end{theorem} We omit the dual result for the case when $\CC$ is closed under quotients.
+Note that this was proved in \cite[Proposition 5.5]{tau4} in case $\CC = \mod (\Lambda / I)$ for some two-sided ideal $I$ and $(\mod\Lambda)/[\CC]$ is of finite type. \begin{remark} Let $\CC$ be a subcategory of $\mod\Lambda$ which is closed under submodules.
 By \cite[Proposition 4.7]{as}, the following are equivalent. \begin{enumerate} \item $\CC$ is functorially finite. \item $\CC$ is contravariantly finite. \item $\CC = \Sub M$ for some $M \in \mod\Lambda$. \end{enumerate} Here $\Sub M$ is the subcategory consisting of all modules cogenerated by $M$, in other words, the smallest additive subcategory containing $M$ which is closed under submodules. \end{remark}

 To begin the proof, the following elementary observation is useful.
 In what follows, we denote by $\pi(f) : \underline{L} \to \underline{M}$ in $\EE/[\CC]$ the image of $f:L \to M$ in $\EE$ under the natural functor $\pi:\EE \defl \EE/[\CC]$.